About this course

 How to apply

-UK/EU and International students can apply directly to study the Extended MSc International Business with Data Analytics via our online application form below.
+UK and International students can apply directly to study the Extended MSc International Business with Data Analytics via our online application form below.